sst/guide/_chapters/sharing-api-endpoint-between-services.md

 To do this, the `notes-api` needs to share the API Gateway project and the root path `/`.

-In our `serverless-stack-demo-mono-api` repo, go into the `services/notes-api/` directory.
+In our `serverless-stack-demo-ext-api` repo, go into the `services/notes-api/` directory.
 In the `serverless.yml`, near the end, you will notice:

 TODO: FORMAT THESE SNIPPETS